Pain-Brioche/COM3D2.MaidLoader/README.md

 ## Notes
 - You can (and probably should) change options directly in BepinEx/config.
-- Consider than any change to the options need a game restart to take effect.
+- Consider that any change to the options need a game restart to take effect.
-- QuickMod plays quite a bit with how Mods are supposed to be loaded, in the limits of the game's worse offender: cm3d2.dll
 - I know it doesn't really load Maidos :(